Why Study Pre-Law?

 In recent years, about two dozen Wheaton College graduates have gone on to law school each year.
 Wheaton College students are regularly accepted at the top ten law schools and other excellent Tier 1 law schools.

-For the last six years, all but one Wheaton senior applying to law school has been accepted to one or more law schools where they applied.
+For the last seven years, all but one Wheaton senior applying to law school has been accepted to one or more law schools where they applied.
 Based on the most recent statistics from the Law School Admissions Council, Wheaton seniors, on average, scored almost nine points higher on the LSAT than their national peers, placing them at 84th percentile.

 When you study pre-law at Wheaton College, you’ll learn what it looks like to demonstrate love through stewardship and service, promote justice, and restore shalom through the integration of biblical and legal principles.
 And you’ll understand why the decision to go to law school should be motivated by a desire to use God-given gifts and talents to glorify God.